-Leann Tilley is Professor of Biochemistry and Molecular Biology and Associate Director Structural & Cell Biology in the Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne.
+Leann Tilley is Professor of Biochemistry and Molecular Biology, working in the Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne.
 She is an Australian Research Council Georgina Sweet Australian Laureate Fellow.
 Professor Tilley’s group undertakes research in the areas of cell biology and drug development related to the malaria parasite, Plasmodium falciparum.
 She is particularly interested in the unusual protein trafficking pathways that the malaria parasite uses to display virulence proteins at the erythrocyte surface, and in understanding the molecular basis for the remarkable transformation that allows the malaria parasite to be transmitted from a human host to a mosquito vector.
 Her lab also investigates the mechanisms of action of and resistance to the antimalarial drug, artemisinin, with a view to designing better antimalarial drugs.

 Leann is a scientist who embraces a large range of technologies to further her understanding of her chosen biological questions, from drug and protein chemistry, to molecular cell biology, to novel imaging technologies.
 She is assisted in this by fantastic collaborations with experts from other disciplines, ranging from molecular parasitologists to organic chemists and optical physicists.

 She served as Director of the ARC Centre of Excellence for Coherent X-ray Science (CXS) (